EternalCodeTeam/ChatFormatter/README.md

 #  | |___| | | | (_| | |_|  _| (_) | |  | | | | | | (_| | |_| ||  __/ |
 #   \____|_| |_|\__,_|\__|_|  \___/|_|  |_| |_| |_|\__,_|\__|\__\___|_|

 # Do you want to use pre-chat format?
-(Other plugins could join custom prefixes etc.)
+(Other plugins could add their custom prefixes etc.)
 # INFO: This option requires to use custom badges like {displayname} and {message} in each message.
 preFormatting: false
 defaultFormat: "{displayname} {arrow_right} {message}"

+# Do you want to receive updates about new versions of ChatFormatter?
+receiveUpdates: true

 # Chat format for ranks (Vault) Support mini-messages and legacy colors